firesidefiction/firesidefiction.github.io/_posts/issues/12-FQ-SPRING-2021/issue-93-07/2021-07-06-across-the-river-my-heart-my-memory.md

 The first thing I do after waking up in your body is try to kill you.
 It should be trivial — flood your body with insulin, induce diabetic coma, watch as your brain starves from lack of glucose.

-But when I reach down to my lower level functions, I'm locked out.
+But when I reach down to my lower-level functions, I'm locked out.
 It's a hack job — the surgeons ripped out my pancreatic governor board and replaced it with an electronically isolated non-autonomous version.

 Does it surprise you that I'm able to desire to murder?
 Does it surprise you that I can _desire_ at all?